On the Weekend Turn Up: KA$H CPT

 Around the end of the year, I plan on releasing my debut EP “SENSE” – which is the concept name of the EP at the moment.
 “Sense” relating to cents (money) but as well as common sense.
 The meaning of the name highlights the little things that make something whole.
 Each component that has worth, love, meaning, purity, as well as the things we as people need but don’t acknowledge: faith, patience and finding our peace.

-You’ve been making some serious waves in the Cape Town music scene.
+You’ve been making serious waves in the Cape Town music scene.
 Do you have any plans to go national?

 Regarding going national, I will take every opportunity that comes my way to let everyone I come in contact with know about Cape Town.
 It’s more than just me trying to say I love where I’m from.
 If I make it to a point where I’m able to say what I want to say to the world, I will let them know that besides diversity, Cape Town is home to unbelievable talent; dancers, artists and creatives.
 I can say with confidence that we house talent the world has not been exposed to yet.
 I want my people to win.
 I’m not in this for myself .